CommunityHiQ/Instructions/README.md

 ## Parameters

 Return always strongly typed class that includes own field for every value.
 Incoming parameters are always divided into the next groups, but all groups are not always needed.
 Groups must be in this order "input", "output":
 	 Input: all data that comes in and the parameters that are closely related to data, such as "connection strings"
 	Options: Configurations such as timeout value.

 All the parameters need metadata:

-        [DisplayName] – Name that is shown in the UI
+- [DisplayName] – Name that is shown in the UI

-        [DefaultValue] – Default value to a variable, this can be also "null" or "String.Empty"
+- [DefaultValue] – Default value to a variable, this can be also "null" or "String.Empty"

-        XML documentation notations:
+- XML documentation notations:

-            summary – a description about parameters or task in a general level
+    - summary – a description about parameters or task in a general level

-            remarks – optional information about the functionalities of the task or its parameters

-            returns – a description of an object returned by the task.
+    - returns – a description of an object returned by the task.
 It is good to list that this can be used in the next tasks x.x.

-            example – example of the use of the task and parameter values

 ## Unit tests

 Done to the project FRENDS.Tests
-    For each task as a minimum requirement:
-        1 happy testcase
-    Unit tests are done with Nunit framework so they work on the buildserver If unit tests are using files, do a separate folder for them Remember to add the possible files to VS project so those will be copied while the project is compiled
+For each task a minimum requirement is one happy testcase Unit tests are done with Nunit framework so they work on the buildserver If unit tests are using files, do a separate folder for them Remember to add the possible files to VS project so those will be copied while the project is compiled

 ## Documentation

 Documentation to README.md file, GitHub shows it nicely Structure of the documentation:
-        General description of what the task does Input - description
+    - General description of what the task does
+    - Input - description
-        Options – description
+    - Options – description
-        \#result – description
+    - \#result – description
-        An example scenario of the use within the solution, an example of the configuration If used with a specific system, also an instruction on how to use with that system Do not use XML documentation classes unless it has a real extra value.
+    - An example scenario of the use within the solution, an example of the configuration
+    - If used with a specific system, also an instruction on how to use with that system Do not use XML documentation classes unless it has a real extra value.
 XML documentation is for properties and methods.
 A user or developer cannot utilize "Input class" typed summary (if you don't like the error message "missing XML documentation" just add '#pragma warning disable 1591' under using sentences).